nextstrain/augur/docs/index.rst

 It provides a collection of commands which are designed to be composable into larger processing pipelines.
 Augur originated as part of `Nextstrain <https://nextstrain.org>`__, an open-source project to harness the scientific and public health potential of pathogen genome data.

+.. note:: We have just released version 6 of augur -- `check our upgrading guide <upgrading.html>`__

 Augur is composed of a series of modules and different workflows will use different parts of the pipeline.
 A selection of augur modules and different possible entry points are illustrated below.